frouo/lembot-public-website/blog/index_/2021-12-08_remove-the-CSV-header.md

 In this demo, I use this feature to append an export to another.

-☝️ if you actually want to export campaigns in bulk, there is a feature just for that, it's called [megabot ↗️](http://lembot.com/blog/bulk-lemlist-campaigns-export).
+☝️ if you actually want to export several campaigns at once, in the same sheet, there is a feature just for that, it's called **megabot**.
+See [how to ↗️](http://lembot.com/blog/bulk-lemlist-campaign-exports).

 ![demo remove CSV header](https://user-images.githubusercontent.com/2499356/151677688-3da35aa3-e0fe-4053-988f-cde995e03230.mp4)